-On the whole, an impressively diverse set of policy instruments for democracy promotion is confronted by an equally extensive set of problems, which explains the fundamental scepticism of many observers concerning the likely effectiveness of external interventions in democratization processes.
+On the whole, an impressively diverse set of policy instruments for democracy promotion is confronted by an equally extensive set of problems, which explains the fundamental scepticism of many observers concerning the likely effectiveness of external interventions in democratisation processes.
 In contrast to the economic starting points these problems of course do not call into question the instruments themselves, but rather make clear the need to apply high qualitative standards to the formation of democracy promotion policies and for sound analysis of power-political conditions and the (unintended) consequences of external interventions.
 Central requirements of effective democracy promotion are the following:

-Country-specific and flexible planning: renunciation of the >transition paradigm (Carothers 2002) and the numerous factors which influence democratization processes and with that the respective effect of different instruments of democracy promotion clearly show the need to develop country-specific strategies of influence and mechanisms allowing rapid reaction to changing frame conditions.
+Country-specific and flexible planning: renunciation of the 'transition paradigm' (Carothers 2002) and the numerous factors which influence democratisation processes and with that the respective effect of different instruments of democracy promotion clearly show the need to develop country-specific strategies of influence and mechanisms allowing rapid reaction to changing frame conditions.
 Scenarios - not prognoses - can be developed concerning how political intervention affects the redistribution of power resources.
 Accompanying procedures of evaluation and impact assessments (particularly also of possible unintended consequences, for example, in relation to conflicts) need to be further developed and applied.
 The definition and adaptation of strategies of political democracy promotion must be carried out on the basis of a thorough knowledge of countries which can be ensured through the involvement of regional and country specialists (see also Dalpino 2000: 95f), and include a sound political-economic analysis of the frame conditions (see BMZ 2004: 9).

-Long-term support structures: long-term investment in positive instruments of democracy promotion (dialogue, support for civil society, decentralization, and so on) is advisable in three respects: (i) it gives donorcountry actors the knowledge of the situation and problems which is necessary for appropriate and flexible action (see above); (ii) precisely in countries with weak democratic traditions and weak civil society one first has to build up partner structures for external democracy promotion and empower reform forces - this requires time, however: a democratization process which develops step by step with societal conditions may ultimately advance more successfully and more quickly than an abrupt tran-
+Long-term support structures: long-term investment in positive instruments of democracy promotion (dialoque, support for civil society, decentralisation, and so on) is advisable in three respects: (i) it gives donorcountry actors the knowledge of the situation and problems which is necessary for appropriate and flexible action (see above); (ii) precisely in countries with weak democratic traditions and weak civil society one first has to build up partner structures for external democracy promotion and empower reform forces - this requires time, however: a democratisation process which develops step by step with societal conditions may ultimately advance more successfully and more quickly than an abrupt transition (Dalpino 2000: 11); (iii) Adam points out that precisely the conflictual character of democratisation processes, which always produces winners and losers, establishes an obligation not to leave partners in the country at the mercy of these conflicts: 'they have a right to continuing solidarity' (Adam 1999: 33).